thi-truong/census-prep/01_tutorial_get_census_API_key_running.md

 # Tutorial: How to get a Census API Key up and running
+By Thi Truong

+> [!NOTE]
+> If you are viewing this in Canvas, you can also just <a href="https://github.com/thi-truong/census-prep/blob/main/01_tutorial_get_census_API_key_running.md" target="_blank">view the Github page</a> instead (opens in new window).

+## Introduction

 This is a tutorial on how to get a Census API key and use it with the URL feature.
 It is written with UCI folks in mind, but it should work for anyone.

- If you are viewing this in Canvas, you can also just [view the Github page here](https://github.com/thi-truong/census-prep/blob/main/01_tutorial_get_census_API_key_running.md).

  **Why?**